 For the kingdom of God is not eating and drinking, but righteousness and peace and joy in the Holy Spirit.
-For he who in this way serves Christ is acceptable to God and approved of men (Rom.
-14:17-18).
+For he who in this way serves Christ is acceptable to God and approved of men (Romans 14:17-18).

 He has told you, O man, what is good; and what does the LORD require of you but to do justice, to love kindness, and to walk humbly with your God (Micah 6:8).

 The Creator of the universe is interested in what manner of person we are.
 He also wants us to entrust the people in our lives and the events of our lives into His hands.
-We can do everything possible to make things come out as we judge they should, knowing, however, that our thoughts are not His thoughts, neither are our ways His ways.
+We can do everything possible to make things come out as we judge they should, knowing however, that our thoughts are not His thoughts, neither are our ways His ways.

 I have learned to be content in whatever circumstances I am.
 I know how to get along with humble means, and I also know how to live in prosperity; in any and every circumstance I have learned the secret of being filled and going hungry, both of having abundance and suffering need.
-I can do all things through Him who strengthens me (Phil.
-4:11-13).
+I can do all things through Him who strengthens me (Philippians 4:11-13).

 Before the crisis comes, when all is peaceful, you can commit your ways and your loved ones into His hands.
 Because it is not a question of if some crisis will come.
 It’s a matter of when it will come.
 You must be ready.

 Jesus once told his disciples: “Whoever wishes to become great among you shall be your servant; and whoever wishes to be first among you shall be slave of all.
-For even the Son of Man did not come to be serve, but to serve, and to give His life a ransom for many” (Mark 10:43-45).
+For even the Son of Man did not come to be served, but to serve, and to give His life a ransom for many” (Mark 10:43-45).

 The happy physician, dentist, counselor, lawyer, builder, banker, husband, wife, father, or mother is the one who gives himself completely to the task.
 There may be rewards or there may not be.
 There may be appreciation or there may not be.
 A servant doesn’t perform services for rewards or appreciation.
 He serves in Jesus’ name and for His sake.
 He gives because he is a servant.

-Everyone must make a living, provide for the future, maintain health, use his talents and abilities, associate with family and friends.
+Everyone must make a living, provide for the future, maintain health, use his talents and abilities, and associate with family and friends.
 Doing these things causes a weariness of the flesh, unless you set proper goals.